Greek Military Police: During the Junta

 In April 1967, shortly after seizing power in a coup, junta leader George Papadopoulos appointed Dimitrios Ioannides chief of the ESA, which gradually had been transformed into an internal security army.

 When Papadopoulos declared Martial law after the 1967 coup, he increased the power of the ESA even further by making it the junta's chief arm of law and order as well as repression.
 Under Ioannides, ESA rose to a force of more than 20,000 men.

 Thousands of the junta's political opponents were arrested by the ESA and sent to some of the Aegean's most desolate islands, called the prison islands.
 Many of the allegations of prisoner torture under the Papadopoulos regime involved the ESA, in particular its Special Investigative Section (Εἰδικὸν Ἀνακριτικὸν Τμῆμα, tr.
 Eidikón Anakritikón Tmíma), commonly known in its abbreviated form as ΕAT or EAT/ESA (ΕΑΤ or ΕΑΤ/ΕΣΑ).

 Use of torture chambers by ESA during interrogations was reported during the Greek military junta years.
 Alexandros Panagoulis was one example of a person tortured at the EAT/ESA interrogation cell units.
 Greek politician Nikos Konstantopoulos is another example.
 Army Major Spyros Moustaklis was left brain damaged and unable to speak after the torture he endured at EAT/ESA.

 Alarmed at moves Papadopoulos was making towards a transition to democratic rule, Ioannidis used his position and power as ESA chief to oust him from power.

 The ESA was disbanded in 1974 by Constantine Karamanlis and its leading members involved in torture were court-martialled and sentenced during the Greek junta trials, although many served only token prison terms.
 This was because torture was not a recorded criminal offence in the penal code when it was perpetrated, and thus they could only be prosecuted for grievous bodily harm.
-Notably, 3 ESA members (out of the 37 prosecuted) were sentenced in 23, 22, and 17 years in prison as their charges included assault against superior officers held in ESA after the 1973 mutiny plot, charges later reduced upon appeal.
+Notably, 3 ESA members (out of the 37 prosecuted) were sentenced to 23, 22, and 17 years in prison as their charges included assault against superior officers held in ESA after the 1973 mutiny plot, charges later reduced upon appeal.